Rayan581/physics-engine/README.md

    ```bash
    pip install pygame-ce numpy gymnasium stable-baselines3
    ```
-   *(Note: `pygame-ce` is the Community Edition of Pygame, offering superior performance and modern features).*
+   *(Note: `pygame-ce` is the Community Edition of Pygame, offering superior performance and modern features.
+You may install pygame instead of pygame-ce).*

 ## Usage Instructions